symbol/symbol-docs/source/api.rst

     400; InvalidContent;  The provided argument was not of an acceptable type of input.
     404; ResourceNotFound; The requested resource does not exist.
     409; InvalidArgument; The required arguments were missing or unacceptable for the request.
-    500; InternalServiceError; An error occurred within the Symbol server.
+    500; InternalServiceError; An error occurred within the REST Gateway.
-    503; ServiceUnavailable; Either API node or database service is unavailable or unreachable from the REST server.
+    503; ServiceUnavailable; Either API node or database service is unavailable or unreachable from the REST Gateway.

 **********
 WebSockets